Our History

 who was a wonderful friend, tutor and inspirational guide”.

 The group needed to raise $17,000 which would be matched by the Beaudesert Shire Council.
-Many mountain residents gave to the appeal to aid the first Cultural Complex in the Beaudesert Shire.
+Many mountain residents gave to the appeal to aid the first cultural complex in the Beaudesert Shire.
 Some members paid weekly levies 2 years in advance; others gave interest-free loans and several others gave generous donations.
 The interest-free loans were paid off in less than 2 years.

-“…It is most heartening to experience such kindness, generosity and hard voluntary labour given by both business representatives, tradesmen, husbands of members and members.”
-Said The Minister for Culture at the time of the official opening.
+“…It is most heartening to experience such kindness, generosity and hard voluntary labour given by both business representatives, tradesmen, husbands of members and members.” said the Minister for Culture at the time of the official opening.

-Creative Arts Members continue to contribute greatly to the community – donating quilts, crafts, food and money to charities as well as supporting our local Tamborine Mountain Show.
+The members continue to contribute greatly to the community – donating quilts, crafts, food and money to charities as well as supporting our local Tamborine Mountain Show.

 Tamborine Mountain Creative Arts Inc. are proud to provide the venue to nurture arts and crafts within our mountain community.